 Glass kitchens — are they worth the money?

 If you’re looking for a new kitchen, you’ll find a wide range of finishes.
-Your decision will be based partly on taste and partly on budget.
-However, if money is no object you may consider looking at glass kitchens.
+Your decision will probably be based partly on taste and partly on budget.
+However, if money’s no object, you may consider looking at glass kitchens.
 But is this really a good option?

 Advantages of glass kitchens

-Glass kitchens are the best money can buy, so if they match your tastes and your budget, why shouldn’t you go for one?
+Glass kitchens are one of the best money can buy, so if they match your tastes and your budget, why shouldn’t you go for one?

 Disadvantages of glass kitchens

 Unfortunately, all this doesn’t come without drawbacks, and the big one is the price-tag.
-Glass kitchens typically cost twice as much as lacquered kitchens, the next best, but the difference in quality isn’t as great as the price suggests.
-The finish on a good quality lacquered kitchen will be around 90% as good as glass, but it will cost around half the price.
+They typically cost twice as much as lacquered kitchens, the next best, but the difference in quality isn’t as great as the price suggests.
+The finish on a good quality lacquered kitchen will be almost as good as glass, but it will cost around half the price.

 Glass kitchens are vulnerable to damage, too.
 Their delicate edges can be easily chipped.